Skip to main content

 note

 The jwt-auth Plugin uses the HS256 algorithm by default.
-To use the RS256 algorithm, you can configure the public key and private key and specify the algorithm:
+To use the RS256 algorithm, you can configure the public key and specify the algorithm:

 {